FedSN: A Federated Learning Framework over Heterogeneous LEO Satellite Networks: Evaluation

 \subsection{System Evaluation}

 In this section, we conduct the overall performance evaluation of \name framework in terms of test accuracy, computing overhead, and communication overhead.
 Additionally, we also assess the performance for \name framework when customizing models with different widths and the impact of the number of satellites $N$ on training performance.
-To investigate the advantages of the \name framework, we compare it with five other benchmarks: \begin{itemize} \item {\bf{Ideal:}} The ideal case is resource- and staleness-unconstrained FedAvg~\cite{mcmahan2017communication}.
-In this ideal case, it is assumed that all LEO satellites at a single orbit have sufficient resources to support on-satellite model training, and their local models are aggregated synchronously. \item {\bf{SS+FedAsync:}} The SS+FedAsync benchmark utilizes the sub-structure scheme, as described in Sec.~\ref{sec:sub_scheme}, for intra-group model training.
-For inter-group model aggregation, the FedAsync~\cite{xie2019asynchronous} is employed with a polynomial weighting function. \item {\bf{SS+FedAvg:}} The SS+FedAvg benchmark deploys the sub-structure scheme for intra-group model training, and employs the FedAvg~\cite{mcmahan2017communication} for inter-group model aggregation. \item {\bf{FedAsync:}} The trained models from all satellites consistently are aggregated into the latest model in a asynchronous manner~\cite{xie2019asynchronous}. \item {\bf{FedAvg:}} The trained models from all satellites are stored in the GS and synchronously aggregated as an latest updated model at the end of each training round~\cite{mcmahan2017communication}. \end{itemize}
+To investigate the advantages of the \name framework, we compare it with five other benchmarks: \begin{itemize} \item {\bf{Ideal:}} {The ideal case is resource- and staleness-unconstrained FedAvg~\cite{mcmahan2017communication}.
+In this ideal case, it is assumed that all participating satellites have sufficient resources (i.e., computing, storage, and communication) to perform timely model updates and transmissions for synchronous local model aggregation.} \item {\bf{SS+FedAsync:}} The SS+FedAsync benchmark utilizes the sub-structure scheme, as described in Sec.~\ref{sec:sub_scheme}, for intra-group model training.
+For inter-group model aggregation, the FedAsync~\cite{xie2019asynchronous} is employed with a polynomial weighting function. \item {\bf{SS+FedAvg:}} The SS+FedAvg benchmark deploys the sub-structure scheme for intra-group model training, and employs the FedAvg~\cite{mcmahan2017communication} for inter-group model aggregation. \item {{\bf{Fedspace:}} A novel FL framework for satellite networks that schedules model aggregation based on the deterministic and time-varying connectivity according to satellite orbits~\cite{so2022fedspace}.} \item {\bf{FedAsync:}} The trained models from all satellites consistently are aggregated into the latest model in a asynchronous manner~\cite{xie2019asynchronous}. \item {\bf{FedAvg:}} The trained models from all satellites are stored in the GS and synchronously aggregated as an latest updated model at the end of each training round~\cite{mcmahan2017communication}. \end{itemize}